EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 $ sudo python install_requirements.py
 ```

-Alternatively, you can use the framework without a virtual environment.
+If you use a `venv` environment, use `bin/python` on the commands.
+Alternatively to using a virtual environment, you can use the framework without a virtual environment.
 In that case, you will have to install the necessary modules yourself: `psutil`, `click`, `inquirer`, `numpy`, `pycurl`.

 Set the device's role in the exchange by executing:
 ```